mesosphere-backup/cassandra-mesos-deprecated/docs/docs/introduction.md

 Running Cassandra tools like the many `sstable*` tools in `bin` and `tools/bin` is currently more difficult.
 You must log onto a slave node, `cd` to the sandbox directory and execute the tools there.
-You can retrieve the sandbox directory for a slave node from the Cassandra-on-Mesos REST API or from the Mesos web UI.
+You can retrieve the sandbox directory for a slave node from the Cassandra-Mesos REST API or from the Mesos web UI.

 ## QA report collection

-Cassandra-on-Mesos provides a tool to collect and download information from all of your Cassandra nodes into a single directory. `com-qa-report` downloads the log files from the executor (`executor.log`), Cassandra (`system.log`), and the results of `nodetool version`/`info`/`status`/`tpstats` of each node into a single directory.
+Cassandra-Mesos provides a tool to collect and download information from all of your Cassandra nodes into a single directory. `com-qa-report` downloads the log files from the executor (`executor.log`), Cassandra (`system.log`), and the results of `nodetool version`/`info`/`status`/`tpstats` of each node into a single directory.